-This small-cap tech company, which manufactures the liquid-crystal on silicon chips that power the displays of Google Glass, is presently forming the “handle” portion of a cup and handle chart pattern.
+This small-cap tech company manufactures the liquid-crystal on silicon chips that power the displays of Google Glass, and is presently forming the “handle” portion of a cup and handle chart pattern.

 Looking at the daily chart of $HIMX below, notice the depth from the high of the left side of the cup (mid-May), down to the low of the cup (late June), equates to a price retracement of over 40%.

 Although this is a bit wider than we like to see, bear in mind that $HIMX is only a $7 stock that is forming a base of consolidation after a gain of more than 100%.
 As such, a little extra volatility is to be expected.

 The same could be said for the handle, which should not retrace more than 15% from the highs in a normal cup and handle pattern.
 With $HIMX, the pullback was 19%.